polyaxon/polyaxon/templates/quick_start.md

 And you are logged in to your Polyaxon account through the [polyaxon-cli](polyaxon_cli/commands/auth)

-0. The first step is is to check that polyaxon is reporting your cluster correctly
+1. The first step is to check that polyaxon is reporting your cluster correctly

     ```bash
     $ polyaxon cluster